IvanBaric/sanigen/README.md

 ```

 The flow is:
-1. The unique_code generator creates a unique random 6-character code (e.g., "a1b2c3")
+1. The unique_string generator creates a unique random 6-character string (e.g., "a1b2c3")
 2. The uppercase sanitizer converts it to uppercase (e.g., "A1B2C3")

 The result is a 6-character uppercase code that is both generated and sanitized automatically.